Terms And Conditions

 • For bookings less than 14 days before the event: Total amount due within 3 working days.

-• Client communicates special wishes (desired songs).
+• Client communicates special wishes (requested songs).

 • Client confirms technical requirements on-site and catering.